Maumagnaguagno/HyperTensioN/README.md

 The firsy option is for uncommon outputs, they must be handled inside the methods and return ```nil```.
 The second option is to output a more common text file and return the string to be written.
 If the second option was selected the output filename is the input filename with the new extension appended, therefore ```input.pddl``` to ```jshop``` would be ```input.pddl.jshop```, so no information about the source is lost.
-Any compiler have access to the parser attributes, which means you can call one module to optimize before calling another to actually compile.
+Any compiler have access to the parser attributes, which means one module can optimize before another compiles.
 In fact this is the core idea behind Hype, be able to parse, modify and compile domains without having to worry about language support.
 Future languages compatible with the [Intermediate Representation](docs/Representation.md) format could be supported by just adding a new parser and compiler.
 The compiler is expected to not modify any parameter, use an extension to achieve such result.